The-Yorick-Touch/demos/README.md

 ## Examples available on Github:

 ### React News Application
-I have built a React news application demonstrate the following capabilities:
+I have built a React news application to demonstrate the following capabilities:
-* Building components in React using the following hooks - useState, useEffect and useRef
+* Building components in React using the following hooks - useState, useEffect and useRef.
 * Fetching an external API (NB The free version is limited to 100 calls.
 Generating local files as a fallback would be a next step).
 * HTML follows semantic markup to provide information for accessibility and screen readers.
 * Accessibility checked with Axe Devtools - no issues reported.